 Watchtower quotes: 'Obey Us'

 Persecution of Jehovah's Witnesses who leave their religion.
 (Watchtower Quotes)

 Watchtower Shunning Policy (with quotes from their literature)

 Christians are baptized in the name of the Father, Son, and Holy Spirit.
 Matthew 28:18,19; They are under contract with God.
 Because of this, loyalty to their religion is not required.
 They are free to attend any Christian church without punishment.
 Jehovah's Witnesses are baptized in the name of Jehovah and baptism identifies them as one of Jehovah's Witnesses.
 This means they must obey all the rules of Jehovah's Witnesses.
 JW's are under contract with their religion and obligated to obey the organization instead of God alone.
 See the Baptismal Vows of Jehovah's Witnesses

 Jehovah's Witnesses are not allowed to disagree.
 If you have doubts and someone questions you about what you believe, you must lie or risk being disfellowshipped and shunned.
 Jehovah's Witnesses are taught that 'theocratic lying' to protect the organization from harm is approved by the Bible and required by God.

-Jehovah's Witnesses shun family members and friends who leave the Watchtower because they are told they are being loyal to Jesus.
-However Jesus taught exactly the opposite of what the Watchtower teaches today.
+Jehovah's Witnesses shun family members and friends who leave the organization because they are told they are being loyal to Jesus.
+However Jesus taught exactly the opposite of what the organization teaches today.
 Examine the evidence in this article Matthew 10:34.
 'I did not come to bring peace, but a sword.'

 Millions of former Jehovah's Witnesses (apostates) haven't heard from their JW relatives in decades.
 Disfellowshipping and shunning began in 1952